GulshanJha00/GSAP-Project-1-CustomCursor/README.md

 Step 4:-
 Select #main using query Selector(in script.js) and assign it to var main.
 Similarly do it for cursor

+Step 5:-
+add event on variable main as mousemove and pass dets as function. you can check using console.log(dets.x) to check the coordinates of cursor in x direction.
+And dets.y to check coordinates of cursor in y direction

-add event in main click and check log as clicked and mousemove pass dets as function and check the cords then go for dets.x and dets.y to check whats happening on x and y
+pass dets as function and check the cords then go for dets.x and dets.y to check whats happening on x and y